satorici/satori-docs/satori_help/docs/getting-started/install.md

    ![Install Satori CI on your account](../modes/ci/img/github_2.png)

-**Step 2: Configure the App**
-1. Choose the GitHub accounts where you want to set up the Satori CI App.
+3. Choose the GitHub accounts where you want to set up the Satori CI App.
-2. Select the repositories where you want to install the app.
+4. Select the repositories where you want to install the app.
 You can choose specific repositories or select **All repositories**.

   ![Select your Github repositories where you will use Satori](../modes/ci/img/github_3.png)